Sri Lanka president gets long-sought win, faces challenges

 In coming days, he is expected to make a major policy speech laying out plans for fixing Sri Lanka’s dire economic, humanitarian and political crisis.

-Speaking just after he was pronounced the winner of Wednesday’s secret ballot in the parliament, Wickremesinghe urged fellow lawmakers to unite in saving the nation.
+Speaking just after he was pronounced the winner of Wednesday’s secret ballot in Parliament, Wickremesinghe urged fellow lawmakers to unite in saving the nation.

-“People are not expecting the old politics from us, they expect us to work together,” he told Parliament.
+“People are not expecting the old politics from us, they expect us to work together,” he said.

 Meanwhile, out on the streets, protesters were chanting, “Ranil, go home!”

 Over the years, Wickremesinghe has moved in and out of the prime minister’s office as his United National Party gained and lost power.
-But he coveted the presidency, where the real power lies, running for office twice: in 1999 and 2005.
+But he coveted the top post, where the real power lies, running for office twice, in 1999 and 2005.

 In 2020, Wickremesinghe’s party splintered and suffered a humiliating defeat in national elections.
-He became its sole representative in the parliament, appointed rather than elected to his seat based on the proportion of votes his party took in the vote.
+He became its sole representative in Parliament, appointed rather than elected to his seat based on the proportion of votes.
 Detractors argued he lacks any mandate.

 In May, Rajapaksa turned to Wickremesinghe to replace his brother Mahinda Rajapaksa as prime minister after Mahinda was forced to quit.